 ~ Maj is the best sexologist and relationship therapist from Denmark.
 She is helping women and men around the world getting their love life & sex drive back

-When I share the Q&A´s on my social media my other followers give their best advice and in that way you get a lot of engagement but also a lot of people own experiences and does and donts that will also help the man or woman that asked the question in the first place.
+[socialpug_tweet tweet=”The best way I can help my readers is to deliver the best answer filled with my knowledge.” display_tweet=”The best way I can help my readers is to deliver the best answer filled with my knowledge.”]
+When I share the Q&A´s on my social media my other followers give their best advice and in that way you get a lot of engagement but also a lot of people own experiences and does and don’ts that will also help the man or woman that asked the question in the first place.

-That is the type of posts on my Danish blog that are most successful.
+That is the type of posts on my Danish blog that is most successful.

 You can see an example of why these blog posts are the best I can write and why I get so much engagement in this post (on my English blog) where I answered to a reader’s letter in which she was asking for my advice.